Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 The blue line in Figure 1 shows the true relaationship, found from the experimental synthetic data.

-### 4.2 Regularization Effects
+### 4.2 Regularisation Effects

-Without regularization, overfitting is observed as $$L$$ increases.
+Without regularisation, overfitting is observed as $$L$$ increases.
 Introducing regularisation with Sobolev seminorms (e.g., $$H^2$$) results in smoother reconstructions without the effects of overfitting.

 ![Max degrees]({{"/assets/images/Complexity with sobolev reg.png" | relative_url }}){: .img-fluid .border .shadow }
 *Figure 2: Errors from approximations made with a regularised model and different values of $$L$$*